replicatedhq/help-center/content/guides/kubernetes-with-ship/iterate.md

 ship update
 ```

 If you'd like, you can experiment with making changes to the the Kubernetes YAML in your release YAML, and seeing updates reflected in the `installer/k8s` directory after a headless update

 ### Next steps

-Now that we have a feel for how managing releases works, its time to get set up with [a ship development environment](../iterate-locally) for offline iteration or [automate releases with github](../manage-with-github).
+Now that we have a feel for how managing releases works, its time to get set up with [a ship development environment](../iterate-locally) for offline iteration or [deliver a private image](../private-image) with ship.